Mannargudi–Tiruchchirappalli DEMU

 The Mannargudi – Tiruchchirappalli DEMU is a DEMU operated by the Southern Railway zone of Indian Railways.
 This daily passenger service connects Mannargudi in Tiruvarur district with Tiruchchirappalli Junction via Needamangalam, Thiruvarur, and Thanjavur, serving commuters of the Cauvery delta region.

 Route and halts

-The DEMU runs on the Mannargudi–Thanjavur line and the Thanjavur–Tiruchirappalli line.
+The DEMU runs on the Mannargudi–Thanjavur line and the Thanjavur–Tirucchhirappalli line.
 The important halts of the train are: